Covid 19 coronavirus: How one moment of selfishness could keep us in lengthy lockdown

 • Covid 19 coronavirus: Jacinda Ardern live on lockdown - 'Devastated for people who have lost loved ones'

-As my friend was paying they were shocked to see these "men" (or should I say boys) flout the one-person restriction, but he didn't want to cause a scene.
+As my friend was paying he was shocked to see these "men" (or should I say boys) flout the one-person restriction, but he didn't want to cause a scene.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website

-They even had the audacity to mock him by sarcastically saying: "Ohhh, you're got be careful, you don't want to catch coronavirus."
+They even had the audacity to mock him by sarcastically saying: "Ohhh, you've got to be careful, you don't want to catch coronavirus."

 Yes, of course he doesn't, along with most of the country.